Hurricane Luis: Meteorological history

 As it tracked north-northwestward, Hurricane Luis continued to strengthen, and became a Category 4 hurricane on the Saffir–Simpson scale on September 2.
 As it turned further westward, the cyclone maintained a rectilinear slow motion, and the intensity was confirmed by a reconnaissance flight on September 3.
 At the time of the flight, Luis was located approximately 540 mi east of the Lesser Antilles.
 The storm began to accelerate slightly as it moved along a subtropical ridge, due to the absorption of Tropical Storm Karen by the stronger Iris.

 By the time that it approached the Lesser Antilles on September 4, Luis had sustained a wind field measuring from 345 to 365 mi in diameter.
 On the morning of September 5, the islands of Dominica and Guadeloupe, which experienced hurricane-force winds on the northeastern coast of Grande-Terre and La Désirade, had been relatively spared by the storm.
 The eyewall of the hurricane, however, skimmed Antigua and directly passed over Barbuda as it slowly weakened.
 During this time, the storm proceeded slowly northwestward, causing moderate damage to Montserrat, Saint Kitts and Nevis, Sint Eustatius, and Saba.
 Later, Luis moved along St. Barthelemy, St. Martin, and ultimately crossed Anguilla, where the most powerful winds within the eyewall were estimated to have reached 135 mph, and its central pressure had dropped from 945 to 942 mbar.

 Luis maintained its Category 4 intensity until September 7, when it was situated approximately 150 mi north of Puerto Rico.
 After seven consecutive days as a major hurricane with maximum sustained winds of at least 115 mph beginning on September 1, the storm gradually re-curved over the northern Atlantic as a Category 2 hurricane, its wind speed dropping to 110 mph.
 On September 9, the center of the storm passed 200 mi to the west of Bermuda, causing minor damage.
 Later that day, the storm began to accelerate as it traveled northeast, ahead of a strong trough located to the northwest of Luis.
 On the afternoon of September 10, Luis began to undergo an extratropical transition as it rapidly approached the Canadian coastline.
-Due to the rapid movement of the storm, significant weakening did not occur until Luis was at an unusually high latitude.
-The NHC reported that the central pressure of the storm decreased to 961 mbar, and sustained winds did not exceed 90 mph.

-Luis maintained this intensity until September 11, when it reached the Avalon Peninsula in eastern Newfoundland, where cold, dry air became entrenched in its circulation, and the system began to merge with the approaching trough.
-The NHC issued their final advisory on Hurricane Luis at 0900 UTC on September 11, 1995.
-The hurricane sped at nearly 65 mph to the northeast before transitioning into an extratropical cyclone.
-The extratropical remains persisted for 30 more hours over the North Atlantic Ocean before being absorbed by the trough near the southern coast of Greenland late on September 12.
+A ship in the path of the storm reported winds of 138 mph, and Luis was estimated to have maximum sustained winds of 120 mph as it struck Newfoundland on September 11.